Chris Simon: Jarkko Ruutu incident

-On December 15, 2007, at 14:06 of the third period of a home game against Pittsburgh, Tim Jackman and Jarkko Ruutu exchanged words between the teams' benches during a stoppage of play.
+On December 15, 2007, at 14:06 of the third period of a home game against the Pittsburgh Penguins, Tim Jackman and Jarkko Ruutu exchanged words between the teams' benches during a stoppage of play.
 Simon skated in behind Ruutu and pulled Ruutu's leg back with his own.
-When Ruutu fell to his knees, Simon stomped on the back of Ruutu's right leg with his skate and then went to the bench.
-Simon was given a match penalty for attempt to injure and ejected from the game.
+When Ruutu fell to his knees, Simon stomped on the back of Ruutu's right leg with his skate and then stepped into the bench area.
+The incident was witnessed by referee Justin St. Pierre, who assessed Simon a match penalty for attempt to injure and ejected him from the game.

 The following Monday, Simon agreed to go on indefinite paid leave from the team, saying there was "no excuse" for his actions and that he needed some time away from hockey.
 However, the next day, Simon was suspended without pay for 30 games, the third-longest suspension for an on-ice incident in modern NHL history behind a 41-game suspension to Raffi Torres in 2015 and a one-year suspension handed down to Marty McSorley in 2000 (though McSorley only sat out 23 games before his contract expired and he left the NHL).
 League disciplinarian Colin Campbell said that in his opinion, Simon had "repeatedly evidence(d) the lack of ability to control his actions," and also stressed that this was his eighth disciplinary hearing.
 Following the suspension, Simon returned to play one more game with the New York Islanders before being traded to the Minnesota Wild.

-After Chris Pronger was not initially disciplined by the NHL when he stomped on Ryan Kesler's leg in March 2008, Simon decried what he saw as unfair and unequal treatment.
-On March 15, 2008, the NHL suspended Pronger for 8 games.
+After Chris Pronger was not initially disciplined by the NHL when he stomped on Ryan Kesler's leg on March 12, 2008, Simon decried what he saw as unfair and unequal treatment.
+On March 15, 2008, after a second review, the NHL suspended Pronger for eight games.

 Minor incidents

-Simon was suspended for one game in a 2000 playoff series against Pittsburgh for cross checking Peter Popovic across the throat on April 13, 2000.
-He was given two-game suspensions, first on April 5, 2001, for elbowing Anders Eriksson, and twice more in 2004 for cross checking Tampa Bay's Ruslan Fedotenko and then jumping on and punching him, and for kneeing Dallas's Sergei Zubov.
+Simon was suspended for one game during the 2000 Stanley Cup playoffs for cross-checking Pittsburgh Penguins' Peter Popovic across the throat on April 13, 2000.
+He was given two-game suspensions, first on April 5, 2001, for elbowing Anders Eriksson, and twice more in 2004 for cross checking Tampa Bay Lightning's Ruslan Fedotenko and then jumping on and punching him, and for kneeing Dallas Stars's Sergei Zubov.

+KHL

+Simon played for five seasons in the KHL after his last season in the NHL in 2007-08.
+He played for three teams in the KHL, including Chekhov Vityaz (113 games from 2008-2011), Moscow Dynamo (9 games during the 2010-2011 season), and Novokuznetsk Metallurg (52 games from 2011-2013).
+In a total of 168 regular season games played, he attained 41 goals, 48 assists, 574 penalty minutes.
+He appeared once in the playoffs with Moscow Dynamo, playing six games, scoring two goals and earning 18 minutes of penalties.
+He retired from the KHL in 2013.